lovett2/TooLongDidntRead/README.md

 - When running the Firefox app:
 	- Firefox version 53.0.3 or above

-## Design
+## Documentation
-- Minimal Viable Product
-You can read about our design [here](github.com/lovett2/TooLongDidntRead/blob/master/Doc/design.md)
+- You can read about our design [here](github.com/lovett2/TooLongDidntRead/blob/master/Doc/design.md)
+- Check out our tutorial [here](github.com/lovett2/TooLongDidntRead/blob/master/Doc/tutorial.md)
+- See documents on testing [here](github.com/lovett2/TooLongDidntRead/blob/master/Doc/testing.md)

 ## Installation
 Currently there is only a Chrome implementation of the file extension.